ForgeRock/frdp-uma-resource-server/README.md

 # Settings

-The procedures in this document will use the folowing settings.
+The procedures in this document will use the following settings.
 You will need to change some of these settings to match your test environment.

 | Technology   | Category | Name      | Value      |
 | ------------ | -------- | --------- | ---------- |